Gold Bars triple murders: Verdict

-On 4 December 1972, after a 40-day trial, Justice Choor Singh and Justice F A Chua delivered their verdict, which was delivered by Justice Chua.
-The two judges found that, notwithstanding his reprehensible conduct and the risks of solely relying on his evidence, they agreed that Augustine Ang was by all means a truthful witness, and they rejected the defence's attempt to impeach his credibility as the prosecution's key witness, because Ang was consistent throughout his whole account of what happened, and his account ran true when presented in light of the rest of the evidence and testimonies of the case.
-They also rejected the nine accused's respective accounts, and were convinced that Andrew Chou was the "prime mover" of the conspiracy behind the gold heist since his role as a middleman of the gold deliveries were instrumental to enable the men to rob Ngo and his associates of the gold before killing them, and Ang himself was merely playing a sort of errand boy and carrying out Chou's orders.
-They also found that David Chou and Peter Lim were the principal collaborators of Andrew Chou's plan by helping to take charge of the operation and recruiting the boys, and the remaining six youths were also to be held equally responsible for murdering the three victims.
+On 4 December 1972, after a 40-day trial, Chua delivered the verdict of the two judges.
+They agreed that, notwithstanding his reprehensible conduct and the risks of solely relying on his evidence, Augustine Ang was by all means a truthful witness, and rejected the defence's attempt to impeach his credibility as the prosecution's key witness.
+The rejection was attributed to Ang's consistency throughout his testimony, and that his account was validated when presented in light of the other evidence and testimonies.
+They also rejected the nine accused's respective accounts, and were convinced that Andrew Chou was the "prime mover" of the conspiracy behind the gold heist, with his role as a middleman in the gold deliveries being ruled to be instrumental in enabling the men to rob Ngo and his associates of the gold before killing them; Ang was portrayed as only following his decisions.
+David Chou and Lim were also found to have been Andrew Chou's principal collaborators as they had helped to take charge of the operation and recruited the boys; the remaining six youths were held equally responsible for their role in the murders.

-Therefore, the nine accused were all found guilty of murder on three counts.
-However, out of the nine accused, both Stephen Lee and Ringo Lee escaped the gallows as they were under the age of 18 when they participated in the gold bar murders, (Note: Stephen Lee was born on 27 October 1955 while Ringo Lee was born on 16 September 1955, hence they were confirmed to be underaged at the time of the murder.) and hence they were sentenced to be imprisoned indefinitely at the President's Pleasure.
-On the other hand, the remaining seven accused – Andrew Chou, David Chou, Peter Lim, Alex Yau, Stephen Francis, Richard James and Konesekaram Nagalingam (Note: Richard James's date of birth was 14 September 1953, Stephen Francis's date of birth was on 18 November 1951 and Konesekaram Nagalingam's date of birth was 29 September 1953, which confirmed that the three of them were above 18 when killing Ngo and the two other men, making them liable for the death penalty as well.) – were sentenced to death.
+The nine accused were thus found guilty of three counts of murder.
+However, Stephen Lee and Ringo Lee were imprisoned indefinitely at the President's Pleasure instead of receiving the death penalty as they were under the age of 18 during the murders.
+(Note: Stephen Lee was born on 27 October 1955 while Ringo Lee was born on 16 September 1955, hence they were confirmed to be underaged at the time of the murder.)
+On the other hand, the remaining seven accused – Andrew Chou, David Chou, Lim, Yau, Francis, James and Konesekaram Nagalingam (Note: Richard James's date of birth was 14 September 1953, Stephen Francis's date of birth was on 18 November 1951 and Konesekaram Nagalingam's date of birth was 29 September 1953, which confirmed that the three of them were above 18 when killing Ngo and the two other men, making them liable for the death penalty as well.) – were sentenced to death.